ennfermizo/PrivateContributionRewards/README.md

 PrivateContributionRewards

-PrivateOpenSourceRewards enables encrypted scoring for open-source projects using Zama’s FHEVM.
+PrivateOpenSourceRewards lets contributors submit encrypted scores 🔐 to open-source projects 🌱.
-Contributors submit fully private scores, and the total remains confidential until explicitly revealed.
+The total score stays private until the project chooses to reveal it 👀.

 ⚡ Features